 18. Alipore Zoological Garden

 Who doesn’t love to check out animals?
 The Alipore zoological garden is the perfect place to check out an amazing collection of animals from across the world.
 A zoological garden is also a great place for a picnic and you need to plan an entire day if you wish to check out the place in its entirety.
-It can be the perfect family outing.
+This is definitely one of the best places to visit in Kolkata with family and friends.
 Children particularly love watching the various antics of the animals.

 - Location: Alipore Road, Kolkata